vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/align.md

 ## Demo

 :::: danger
-vuepress-theme-hope v2 is still in W.I.P, the API may have
+VuePress Theme Hope V2 version is still in W.I.P, the API may have

 ::: center
 Significant changes.